How to Start a Small Business 101 — The Ultimate Guide

 The very fact that you are reading this, means you are doing your homework, which puts you way ahead of the curve.
 As mentioned earlier, thorough research and a well-thought-out business plan will double your chances of success, while minimizing your risk of failure.

-The first thing to understand about business plans and financial projections is that the process of compiling them is often more important than the final product.
+The first thing to understand about a business plan and financial projections is that the process of compiling them is often more important than the final product.
 Sure, the actual sheets of paper, filled with spreadsheets and graphs with pretty arrows pointing up and to the right are great — and can be very important in helping you to secure funding — however, when it comes down to the brass tacks of starting a successful business, it’s the process, not the paper, that counts.

 For example, at a certain point, you will be asked to project how much cash you’ll spend in your fifth year of business.
 You’ll think, “Are you kidding?
 I haven’t even opened my doors yet and you want me to describe what my expenses and revenue will be like in five years?”
 Well, the quick answer is yes.
+Nobody ever said that starting a small business would be an easy feat.

 Now nobody reasonably expects you to actually hit that exact number in five years time, but the point here is accountability.
 A really great small business plan forces you to think through your goals, associate a dollar value with each, and articulate clearly how you will make them a reality.
 By declaring your projected revenue in month seven or your expenses in year five, you are giving yourself a benchmark for success.

 That’s why it’s also important to include a mission statement in your business plan.
 This is your chance to clearly state exactly who you are, the kind of business you want to forge, and how you are going to make it happen.
-A good mission statement is clear, with memorable and concise sentences that boils down the priorities of your business.
+A good mission statement is clear, with memorable and concise sentences that boils down the priorities of your new business.

 For example, at ShopKeep, our mission is simple: